-Situation Awareness for Everyone (SAFE) is a collaborative programme developed by the Royal College of Paediatrics and Child Health to support clinical teams to improve communication, build a safety based culture and deliver better outcomes for children and young people.
+Situation Awareness for Everyone (SAFE) is a collaborative programme developed by the Royal College of Paediatrics and Child Health, UK.

-The SAFE programme includes Quality Improvement theory, situation awareness methodology and planning of safety huddles on the wards.
-It has been implemented in over 50 teams across the UK and we are delighted to bring this initiative to Ireland.
+SAFE has been completed by 50 teams across the UK and we are delighted to bring this initiative to Ireland.

 When you join this collaborative you will work with expert faculty to achieve the following aims: